solid/solidproject.org/_posts/implement/apps/vocabularies/2019-10-31_well-known.md

 ---
-layout: internal
+layout: post
-title: "1- Well-known vocabularies"
+title: "Well-known vocabularies"
-permalink: implement/apps/vocabularies/1-well-known
+permalink: implement/apps/vocabularies/well-known
+tags: [implement, vocabularies]
+categories: [Implement]
 ---

 This page references vocabularies that are widely used, and that are likely to cover some aspects of your app: